youshido-php/GraphQL/README.md

 }
 ```

-In real life you'll more likely have a response of type `Post` for such mutation, but we're going to create a simple example above keep it inside the `router.php`:
+In real life you'll more likely have a response of type `Post` for such mutation, but we're going to create a simple example above keep it inside the `index.php`:

 ```php
 <?php